sfiligoi/tutorial-k8s-sc22/hands-on/2a_IO_hands_on.md

     volumeMounts:
     - name: scratch1
       mountPath: /mnt/myscratch
+    - name: ramdisk1
+      mountPath: /mytmp
   volumes:
   - name: scratch1
     emptyDir: {}
+  - name: ramdisk1
+    emptyDir:
+      medium: Memory
 ```

 Create the pod and once it has started, log into it using kubectl exec.

-Look at the mounted filesystem:
+Look at the mounted filesystems:

 ```
-df -k / /tmp /mnt/myscratch /dev/shm
+df -H / /mnt/myscratch /tmp /mytmp /dev/shm
 ```

-As you can see, / and /tmp are on the same filesystem, but our mount is completely sepaate.
+As you can see, / and /tmp are on the same filesystem, but /mnt/myscratch is a completely different filesystem.

+You should also notice that /dev/shm is tiny; the real ramdisk is /mytmp.

+*Note:* You can mount the ramdisk as /dev/shm (or /tmp). that way your applications will find it where they expect it to be.

 Once you are done exploring, please delete the pod.